flutter/website/src/docs/development/data-and-backend/google-apis.md

 import 'package:googleapis/youtube/v3.dart';
 ```

-## 2. Authenticate the user with the required scopes.
+## 2. Authenticate the user with the required scopes

 Use the [google_sign_in]({{site.pub-pkg}}/google_sign_in) package to
 authenticate users with their Google identity.
 You will have to